ObengKojo23/Ghana-Election-2024-Database-Project/README.md

 The `ParliamentaryVotes` table is structured to effectively manage and record voting results for parliamentary candidates, including unique identification, associated polling stations, candidate references, and the number of votes received.
 This design facilitates accurate tracking of electoral results within the election database.

 ## Database Diagramming
-This structure provides a clear view of how data entities relate and interact within the Ghana Elections 2024 database.
+This structure provides a clear view of how data entities relate and interact within the `GhanaElections2024` database.

 A screenshot of the Database Diagram showing the relationship between all tables.
 ![Database Diagram image](./images/database_diagram.png)

-Below are the detail explanation of the primary foreign key relationships, that was established in a database diagram in SMSS.
+Below are the detail explanation of the primary-foreign key relationships, that was established in a database diagram in SSMS.
 Each relationship indicates a foreign key connection between tables and ensures that referential integrity is maintained.

 ### Foreign Key Connections